RAINBOW ANIMAL ASSISTED THERAPY

 To be eligible, handlers must be 18 years or older.

-Visit our Volunteer page to learn more about becoming a member of Rainbow.
+Visit our Volunteer page to learn more about joining our Rainbow community.

 CAN I CERTIFY MY DOG THROUGH RAINBOW AS MY PERSONAL THERAPY/COMFORT DOG OR TO WORK WITH ME FULL-TIME?